All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 Bhadra Wildlife Sanctuary Boat safari timings are from 6:30 am to 4:00 pm.

-A maximum of 6 people can go on a boat at once.
-The cost per head starts from 800 and can go up to 2000 depending on the boat’s infrastructure and condition.
+A boat can accommodate a maximum of 6 people.
+The cost per head starts at 800 and can reach 2000, depending on the boat’s infrastructure and condition.

 3. Bus or Canter Safari

-The bus or canter safari follows a more or less similar pathway to the jeep safari.
-This bus takes tourists deep into the forest and shows the beauty of the wild.
+The bus or canter safari follows a similar pathway to the jeep safari.
+This bus takes tourists deep into the forest and shows them the beauty of the wild.
 Being bigger in structure, it avoids narrow and more rugged areas, but the experience remains unmatched.

-Bus or canter can take 25 visitors at once.
+A bus or a coach can take 25 visitors at once.
 The ticket price is 300 rupees per person.

 Bhadra Wildlife Sanctuary Bus or Canter Safari timings